 Nick pulled his rusted pick up into a small dirt parking spot near a weathered wooden fence.
-As he put the orange pick up into park he looked ahead at a small wooden information board.
-The fox let out a sigh as he weighed is current situation.
-The fox had an odd demeanor about him.
+As he put the orange truck into park he looked ahead at a small wooden information board.
+The fox let out a sigh as he weighed is the current situation.
+Nick had an odd demeanor about him.
 He seemed distant and it wouldn't take a behavioral expert to see he was depressed.
-His normally bright green eyes seemed dulled.
-His bright orange fur seemed matted and unkempt.
-This was a beaten fox.
-A mammal who obviously had experienced hardships.
+His normally bright green eyes seemed dull.
+His vivid russet fur seemed matted and unkempt.
+This was a beaten fox, a mammal who obviously had experienced hardships.

-As Nick stepped out of the pickup truck that had brought him here he took a deep breath of the mountain air.
+As Nick stepped out of the pickup truck that had brought him here he took a deep breath, filling his lungs with mountain air.
 It was refreshing, brisk, sweet, and he hated it.
 This was a fox that had spent his whole life in the middle of a bustling metropolis filled with sounds, smells, and energy.
-Now though he found himself surrounded by silence and nature.
-Even though long ago fox's would thrive in this environment Nick felt like he had made a huge mistake.
+Now though he found himself surrounded by an almost silent calm and nature.
+Even though long ago foxes would thrive in this environment Nick felt like he had made a huge mistake.
 The fox took a few minutes as he weighed his options.
 He still had a chance to call this off.
-Just head back and give the parks department a call and advise them he couldn't do the job they had asked for.
+Just head back and give the Park's Department a call and advise them he couldn't do the job they had asked for.

 He let out a light chuckle at the sudden realization that he would probably see a similar scene while working in the forest for the next few weeks.